 Global Trek: Virtual Travel Around the World.
 A Sense of Place.
 Index Mundi - Country Facts.
 Social Studies.
 25 National Flags And Their Meanings.
 Originating on battlefields as a means of identification, national flags have come a long way since their bloody conception.

 Flying in courthouses, classrooms, and fire stations they typically hold symbolic significance for the nation and have complex meanings ingrained into their designs.
 So go ahead and test yourself on your flag knowledge because these are 25 national flags and their meanings.
 Combining the crosses of the patron saints of England, Wales, and Scotland, the Union Jack as it is sometimes called is one of the oldest flags in the world having been around since 1801.
 It has been said that when Duke Leopold V. of Austria returned from war his white battledress was soaked with blood.
 When he took off his belt, however, the cloth underneath was still white.
-There is a lot of dispute as to actual meaning of Aruba’s flag.
+OpenStreetMap.
+Earth at Night 2012.

 Account Options Sign in Earth at Night 2012 This new global view and animation of Earth’s city lights is a composite assembled from data acquired by the Suomi NPP satellite.

 The data was acquired over nine days in April 2012 and 13 days in October 2012.
 It took 312 orbits to get a clear shot of every parcel of Earth's land surface and islands.
 Kids' Corner, State of Alaska.
 Alaska Facts State Nick Name: "The Last Frontier" - the name Alaska is derived from the Aleut word "Aleyska," meaning "great land.